Alessio Evangelista

 Prior to joining FinCEN, Mr. Evangelista served as principal assistant U.S. attorney — the second in command of the office —in the U.S. Attorney’s Office for the District of Columbia, the largest U.S. attorney’s office in the nation.
 In that role, he created a new Threat Finance Unit in the Office’s National Security Section to focus on international money laundering and sanctions violations.
 He also oversaw numerous AML and sanctions investigations, including several groundbreaking cases involving cross-border money laundering, sanctions evasion and cryptocurrency-related crimes.

 Prior to serving as the principal assistant U.S. attorney for the District of Columbia, Mr. Evangelista served as deputy chief of the Bank Integrity Unit in the Money Laundering and Asset Recovery Section at the Department of Justice.
-The Bank Integrity Unit handles some of the department’s most significant cases involving the intersection of national security and corporate crime.
-As deputy chief of the unit, Mr. Evangelista supervised over a dozen prosecutors who investigated and prosecuted financial institutions and their officers for anti-money laundering violations and other financial crimes, including two cases involving global banks that each paid over $1 billion in penalties to resolve international money laundering and sanctions investigations.
+The Bank Integrity Unit handles some of the department’s most significant cases involving the intersection of national security and financial crime.
+As deputy chief of the unit, Mr. Evangelista supervised over a dozen prosecutors who investigated and prosecuted financial institutions, and their officers and directors, for anti-money laundering violations and other financial crimes, including two cases involving global banks that each paid over $1 billion in penalties to resolve international money laundering and sanctions investigations.

 Mr. Evangelista also has significant trial experience.
 He tried more than 50 cases to verdict, including 19 jury trials, while serving as an assistant U.S. attorney for the District of Columbia.